lyndon025/playtested/src/content/article/2023-11-30-is-this-release-the-games-final-form--impressions---titan-quest-ultimate-edition.md

 ---
-title: "Is this release the game’s final form? | Impressions - Titan Quest: Ultimate Edition"
+author: lyndonguitar
+category: Review
-description: "Titan Quest: Ultimate Edition serves as a complete compilation of the whole Titan Quest saga, and has all the updates and DLCs included.
-A classic ARPG title that has stood the test of time and continues to captivate audiences across different platforms."
+description: 'Titan Quest: Ultimate Edition serves as a complete compilation of the whole Titan Quest saga, and has all the updates and DLCs included.
+A classic ARPG title that has stood the test of time and continues to captivate audiences across different platforms.'
+featured: false
 pubDate: 2023-11-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "titan-quest"]
+tags:
-featured: false
+- taptap
+- titan-quest
-thumb: ""
+thumb: ''
+title: 'Is this release the game’s final form? | Impressions - Titan Quest: Ultimate Edition'
 ---

 Titan Quest: Ultimate Edition serves as a complete compilation of the whole Titan Quest saga, and has all the updates and DLCs included.
 A classic ARPG title that has stood the test of time and continues to captivate audiences across different platforms.